1) Whose sanction and rules is this brevet being run under?

 d) Meal at the finish, whenever you finish.
 Shower and crash space, within our abilities, at the finish.
 We don't want anybody driving home tired from being awake the last 24 hours.
 If possible, please bring your own towel and blanky, it will make things a bit easier for us.
 The back yard swimming pool (lake Ontario) is always available.
 We request you call in when you are a couple hours from the finish so hot food is ready when you roll in.

-e) Buffet breakfast at the end of the event.
+e) Finishers medal at the end of the event, and likely an impromptu party.
 Cheer in the "Lantern Rouge", probably me, and socialize a bit before traveling home.